-A method of factoring a trinomial by splitting the middle term of an expression or polynomial is called the factorization (or factorisation) by splitting the middle term.
+A method of factoring a quadratic polynomial as a product of two linear expressions by splitting the term is called the factorization by splitting the middle term.

 $= \,\,\,$ $(x^2+2x)+(4x+8)$

 Now, take the common factor our from each group to finish the process of factoring a quadratic polynomial by using the splitting the middle term factorisation method.

 $= \,\,\,$ $(x+2)(x+4)$